Electronic waste: Legislative frameworks

-E-waste legislative frameworks

 The European Union (EU) has addressed the issue of electronic Waste by introducing two pieces of legislation.
 The first, the Waste Electrical and Electronic Equipment Directive (WEEE Directive) came into force in 2003.
 The main aim of this directive was to regulate and motivate electronic waste recycling and re-use in member states at that moment.
-It was revised in 2008, the updated version coming into force in 2014.
+It was revised in 2008, and the updated version came into force in 2014.
 Furthermore, the EU has also implemented the Directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment from 2003.
-This documents was additionally revised in 2012.
-When it comes to Western Balkan countries, North Macedonia has adopted a Law on Batteries and Accumulators in 2010, followed by the Law on Management of electrical and electronic equipment in 2012.
-Serbia has regulated management of special waste stream, including electronic waste, by National waste management strategy (2010–2019).
+This document was additionally revised in 2012.
+When it comes to Western Balkan countries, North Macedonia adopted a Law on Batteries and Accumulators in 2010, followed by the Law on Management of electrical and electronic equipment in 2012.
+Serbia has regulated management of special waste stream, including electronic waste, by the National Waste Management Strategy (2010–2019).

 Montenegro has adopted Concessionary Act concerning electronic waste with ambition to collect 4 kg of this waste annually per person until 2020.
-Albanian legal framework is based on the draft act on waste from electrical and electronic equipment from 2011 which focuses on the design of electrical and electronic equipment.
-Contrary to this, Bosnia and Herzegovina is still missing a law regulating electronic waste.
+The Albanian legal framework is based on the draft act on waste from electrical and electronic equipment from 2011, which focuses on the design of electrical and electronic equipment.
+By contrast, Bosnia and Herzegovina still lacks a law regulating electronic waste.
+In Asia, countries such as Thailand and China have been fighting against e-waste imports.
+Thailand instituted a complete ban on e-waste imports in 2020, while China also did so in 2018.
+While these measures have had some success, loopholes have been exploited to circumvent these policies.

-As of 2024, 81 countries globally have established either a policy, legislation or specific regulation to govern e-waste.
+As of 2024, 81 countries globally have established either a policy, legislation, or specific regulation to govern e-waste.
 However, there is no clear indication that countries are following the regulations.
-Regions such as Asia and Africa are having policies that are not legally binding and rather only programmatic ones.
-Hence, this poses as a challenge that e-waste management policies are yet not fully developed by some countries.
-For example, in the EU research has shown that legislation against e-waste lead to exports of e-waste increasing.
+Regions such as Asia and Africa have policies that are not legally binding and rather have only programmatic ones.
+Hence, this poses a challenge that e-waste management policies are yet not fully developed by some countries.
+For example, EU research has shown that legislation against e-waste has led to increased e-waste exports.

 Solving the e-waste Problem (StEP) initiative

-Solving the E-waste Problem is a membership organization that is part of United Nations University and was created to develop solutions to address issues associated with electronic waste.
-Some of the most eminent players in the fields of Production, Reuse and Recycling of Electrical and Electronic Equipment (EEE), government agencies and NGOs as well as UN Organisations count themselves among its members.
-StEP encourages the collaboration of all stakeholders connected with e-waste, emphasizing a holistic, scientific yet applicable approach to the problem.:
+Solving the E-waste Problem is a membership organization part of the United Nations University that was created to develop solutions to address issues associated with electronic waste.
+Some of the most eminent players in the fields of Production, Reuse and Recycling of Electrical and Electronic Equipment (EEE), government agencies and NGOs, as well as UN Organisations count themselves among its members.
+StEP encourages collaboration among all stakeholders involved in e-waste, emphasizing a holistic, scientific yet practical approach to the problem.